-Of projects currently approved or in review, three consist solely of market-rate units affordable to above-moderate households, while eleven-14 projects have an affordability component.
+Of projects currently approved or in review, three consist solely of market-rate units affordable to above-moderate households, while eleven\15\projects have an affordability component.
 These projects are generally clustered in Planning Areas 2, 4, 5, and 9.
 All projects with affordability components have restricted rents or sales price required by County regulations or state, federal, or local funding policies.
 In some cases, the project has also been approved for a density bonus.
 Rents are restricted by an affordable housing rental agreement while resale prices are restricted by a resale restriction agreement.
 All projects are expected to receive Certificates of Occupancy before the end of the 6th Cycle planning period.
 The only known barrier to development that could preclude or delay development of a project is the need for utility hookups to be installed prior to the construction of the project at 6705 Petaluma Hill Road, Penngrove.
-In the last 15 years, 100 percent of housing projects with affordability for each project.
+In the last 15 years, 100 percent of housing projects with affordable components have moved forward to completion.
+Table 14 shows the mechanisms that ensure affordability for each project.
 The approved or pending projects that are credited towards meeting the County's RHNA are listed in Table 15.
 The locations of these projects are symbolized with the corresponding Map ID numbers on Figure 5.